How To Reduce Treadmill Noise (Explained)

 Treadmills are great pieces of exercise equipment and if you own one then you can run at any time and any weather.
 Treadmills can cost quite a lot in the first place but the initial cost is not the only one.
-They can be quite noisy especially if you are in an apartment or other rooms if someone needs some quiet.
+They can be quite noisy, especially if you are in an apartment or other rooms if someone needs some quiet.
 Maybe a family member is trying to watch TV.

 If you live in an apartment and the sound is bothering your neighbors then you might be able to have the treadmill in a room where the neighbor doesn't often go to below them.
-Also don't have the treadmill close to walls if possible as the sound is often amplified and echoed from the wall.
-Just some thought about the location can make all the difference to the noise.
+Also, don't have the treadmill close to walls, if possible, as the sound is often amplified and echoed from the wall.
+Just some thought about the location can make all the difference.

 A treadmill mat can absorb some of the noise emanating from the treadmill.
 These can be bought quite cheaply and they also stop the treadmill moving when you run.
 Amazon do a selection of treadmill mats* and they are really worth investing in.
 They help protect your floor from any scratching and marks that may happen without a mat.

 A treadmill on a wooden floor is likely to transmit more noise than on a carpet, here a mat is more important.
 Combine the quietness of a carpet and a mat by using both.
 This will reduce the noise to an absolute minimum and you've done the most you can to make this happen.
 A rug is an acceptable substitute if a wooden floor is all you have.